appwrite/rfc/019-multi-storage-support.md

 <!-- Explain how we will benchmark the new feature. -->

 #### Tests (UI, Unit, E2E)
-I will be using PHP unit to test this new feature.
+I will be using PHPUnit to test this new feature.
 I will be making uploads and deletion to the buckets and validate its functionality.

 <!--
 Explain how we will test the new feature.